Harvest Fair was born out of the need to take action to achieve gender equality in Australia.

 The Harvest Fair team works under the guidance of two very experienced advisors who share their knowledge and connections across Government, non-profit and private sectors, including the food industry.

-Founder of Chooks SA and Director of Moira Deslandes Consulting
+Founder of Chooks SA

 Moira has worked from the kitchen table as a direct service social worker through to the cabinet table as a Chief of Staff to a Minister.
 She has extensive strategic and operational experience in the not-for-profit sector and in government at state, regional, national & international levels.
 As Founder of Chooks, Moira is passionate about applying a gender lens to business and social enterprise, and aims to increase the number of female-led enterprises in Australia.
+Chooks is a network of over 2,000 people who support and contribute to Moira’s vision.

 Dr Darren Oemcke